 The nominee members are:

-The Chairman and Deputy Chairman are elected by the Board at the last meeting in the financial year to hold office for a period of three years.
+The Chair and Deputy Chair are elected by the Board at the last meeting in the financial year to hold office for a period of three years.
 Governors, other than the Vice-Chancellor, are appointed for a three-year term of office and may serve for up to three terms.

 A report of the Board's meetings - From the Boardroom - is published shortly after each meeting.

-The Board has established a number of committees and advisory groups to ensure effective and efficient conduct of its business:
+The Board has established a number of committees to ensure effective and efficient conduct of its business:

 The committees are permitted to decide some matters on behalf of the Board and on other matters their advice is sought by the Board before decisions are reached.
-All members of the Board serve on at least one of the above committees and/or advisory groups.
-The Chairman of each committee is appointed by the Board.
+The Chair of each committee is appointed by the Board.

 Meetings of the Committees are held once per term before meetings of the Board of Governors.